ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

           height: 1.5 m
 ```

-As we`ve just seen, we have the ability to update the cube`s data directly.
+As we`ve just seen, we have the ability to update the cube's data directly.
 Whenever we do this though, we should be mindful of updating appropriate metadata on the cube:

 ```python
 e1_hot = e1.copy()